wntrblm/flask-talisman/README.rst

 The default Permissions Policy is ``interest-cohort=()``, which opts sites out of `Federated Learning of Cohorts <https://wicg.github.io/floc/>`_ an interest-based advertising initiative.

-Note that the `Permission Policy is still an Editor's Draft <https://www.w3.org/TR/permissions-policy/>`_.

 Permission Policy can be set either using a dictionary, or using a string.